 Create a Great Book Appendix: A Guide for Nonfiction Authors

 The appendix to a book is like the fake grass in an Easter basket.
 In the Easter basket “grass,” there were always little nuggets hiding—little chocolate eggs, jelly beans, and who knows what else—for those who sifted through it.
-And I swear that Easter basket “grass” was just green cassette tape film.
+And I swear that Easter basket “grass” was just green-colored cassette tape film.
 Amiright?
 Only a child or a parent of the ’80s could relate. . . .

 Clients often ask me what to put in the appendix of a book.
 Maybe you’re wondering: "What goes in an appendix, and how do I structure it?"
 Below are some frequently asked questions and answers about the subject.